harryaskham/funktor/README.md

 - Instrument mashups / FX to avoid stock instrument syndrome
 - Segments fading in and out instead of cutoffs
 - Do some stuff with envelope mashups for an extra layer of progressive dropout
+- Play around with Sampling from disk and triggering properly / with soft enveloping